exercism/java/exercises/concept/bird-watcher/.meta/design.md

 This exercise could benefit from the following rules in the [analyzer]:

-- `essential`: Verify that the solution does not hard-code the arrays used by the tests (`{2, 5, 0, 7, 4, 1 }`, `{0, 2, 5, 3, 7, 8, 4}`)
+- `essential`: Verify that the solution does not hard-code the array passed in the constructor of the class `{2, 5, 0, 7, 4, 1 }`.
+- `essential`: The solution requires that the user uses at least once a `For` loop, the method `getCountForFirstDays()` could be a great place to do it.
+- `essential`: The solution requires that the user uses at least once a `For-Each` loop, the method `getBusyDays()` could be a great place to do it.
 - `actionable`: If the student did not use `clone` in the constructor to make a copy of the array, instruct them to do so.
-- `informative`: If the student used a different loop than a `For-Each` one in the methods `hasDayWithoutBirds` and `getBusyDays`, inform them that the solution can be improve using it.
+This is because if not, allows code outside the class to mutate the contents of the array.

+If the solution does not receive any of the above feedback, it must be exemplar.
+Leave a `celebratory` comment to celebrate the success!

 [analyzer]: https://github.com/exercism/java-analyzer